 Program H-2.4.1 Inclusionary Housing Ordinance: Continue to implement the City's Inclusionary Housing Ordinance.
-Consider revising the Inclusionary Housing Ordinance to comply with new State Law and to ensure that it is not having an unintended consequence of suppressing the development of market rate affordable housing.
+Monitor the Inclusionary Housing Ordinance to determine if it constrains new housing development and if it does, take action to mitigate the constraint on new housing development.